1. Why is information important?

 We are not responsible for the information the Charity sends you, but in our agreement with them we will require them to only contact you relating to the Cause, and no more than once a week.

 Some legal bits and pieces

 Only you and we have any rights under these Terms.

 These Terms are personal to you and you cannot transfer any rights or obligations under it to anyone else.

 11. Our right to transfer

 We will only transfer any of your and our rights or obligations under the agreement if we reasonably think that this won't have a significant negative effect on your rights under these terms and conditions or we need to do so to keep to any legal or regulatory requirement.
 When we transfer rights and obligations, we call this “novation”.
 When we only transfer rights, we call this “assignment”.

-The laws of the Republic of Lithuania apply to the agreement.
+The laws of the State of New York apply to the agreement.

 If these terms and conditions are translated into another language, the translation is for reference only and the English version will apply.

-If you want to take legal action against us in the courts, only the of the Republic of Lithuania can deal with any matter relating to these terms and conditions.
+If you want to take legal action against us, the state and federal courts of New York County, NY can deal with any matter relating to these terms and conditions.
 If you live in another country, you can take other action in the courts where you live.